REKVID/gRPC-auth-service/README.md

 # Authentication Service

+<small>I want to sleep so the README will be completely written by copilot and won't even be verified.</small>

-project demonstrating a microservices authentication system built with gRPC and HTTP Gateway.
+Project demonstrating a microservices authentication system built with gRPC and HTTP Gateway.
 This project implements user registration and login functionality with JWT token-based authentication.

 ## Overview